High Performance Generation II Disc Springs

-Mubea is now able to offer our Generation II disc springs technology.
-Generation II technology allows the disc springs to operate at higher stress levels than standard Belleville disc springs, offering higher durability and or reduced overall size.
+Mubea is able to offer our Generation II disc springs technology.
+Generation II technology allows the disc springs to operate at higher stress levels than standard Belleville disc springs, providing higher durability and or reduced overall size.

 Advantages of Gen II Disc Springs